serban-petrescu/ui5-viz/README.md

-# ui5-viz
+# UI5 Data Visualization
-UI5 data visualization controls
+A set of controls centered around the visualization of data.